 The Single Biggest Mistake

-And the worst possible – see it every day – pain in the booty – #1 most common mistake…
+And the worst possible – see it every day – pain in the booty – #1 most common fabric sourcing mistake…

 5) Looking for the Holy Grail of Fabric

 This one’s a doozy.
 I have personally wasted more time on this one than I care to remember.
-And I sure as heck spend a lot of time in my online courses trying to explain it to emerging designers.
+And I sure as heck spend a lot of time in my startup course trying to explain it to emerging designers.

 Here’s how it usually goes…